From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

-The competing behavior becomes much more apparent as we increase the strength of the coupling to the cavity, $\hbar\Omega/J=0.42$ in Fig.~\ref{fig:lightcone}(c)-(d).
-In Fig.~\ref{fig:lightcone}(c) we observe a coexistence of the light-cone induced by short-range interaction and a distance-independent increase of correlations, for $d>4$, due to the presence of the cavity-induced global-range interactions.
-To be more precise for the time-evolution of the correlations at different distances in Fig.~\ref{fig:lightcone}(d) we have an initial increase of $\mathcal{C}_{nn}(d,t)$ for $d\leq3$ one after the other, while for $d\geq 5$ all correlations increase simultaneously.
-The fact that we observe at very short distances and times $tJ/\hbar\lesssim 1$ the emergence of correlations following the light-cone is due to our choice of the initial state and observables.
-The density correlations commute with the entire Hamiltonian except the tunneling terms, implying that initially a change in the correlations can only be induced by tunneling.
+The features of the supersonic propagation become apparent for larger values of the coupling strength, $\hbar\Omega/J=0.42$ in Fig.~\ref{fig:lightcone}(c)-(d).
+Here, we observe a coexistence of the light-cone induced by short-range processes and a distance-independent increase of correlations, for $d>4$, due to the presence of the cavity-induced global-range interactions.
+In Fig.~\ref{fig:lightcone}(d) we observe that $\mathcal{C}_{nn}(d,t)$ follows the light-cone at very short distances and times ($tJ/\hbar\lesssim 1$, $d\leq3$), while for $d\geq 5$ all correlations increase simultaneously.
+This is due to density correlations commuting with the entire Hamiltonian except the tunneling terms, implying that an initial change in the correlations can only be induced by tunneling.
 Thus, the cavity-mediated long-range interactions can start spreading the correlations only triggered by the short-range hopping term.
-By increasing the coupling strength to the cavity even further, $\hbar\Omega /J\!=\!0.99$ in Fig.~\ref{fig:lightcone}(e)-(f), we observe that the instantaneous spreading of the correlations occurs at a shorter time, compared to the parameters in Fig.~\ref{fig:lightcone}(c)-(d), and only for $d=1$ and $d=2$ the correlations start growing beforehand.
-Furthermore, for such strong long-range interactions we do not observe any remnant of the light-cone dynamics, the role of the short-range processes being restricted to generating locally the density-density correlations, which propagate via the cavity coupling.
+By increasing the coupling strength to the cavity even further, $\hbar\Omega /J\!=\!0.99$ in Fig.~\ref{fig:lightcone}(e)-(f), we observe that the instantaneous spreading of the correlations occurs at a shorter times and only for $d\leq2$ the correlations grow beforehand.
+Furthermore, for such strong long-range interactions we do not observe the light-cone dynamics, the role of the short-range processes being restricted to generating locally the density-density correlations, which propagate via the cavity coupling.
+After the initial rise, an intricate oscillatory behavior is observed in space and time, stemming from the interplay of the Bose-Hubbard terms \cite{BarmettlerKollath2012}, and the odd-even global ordering induced by $\hat{\Delta}$.
+This behavior could be related to metastability typical of global-range interacting systems \cite{SantosCelardo2016, ChavezCelardo2021, DefenuPappalardi2024} and its study is left for future work.

+\emph{Scaling of the supersonic spreading:} The short-time behavior of the distance-independent spreading can be understood with the minimal model of a simplified tunneling term and the global coupling to the cavity \cite{supp}.
+The correlations build up following the scaling